 The sequence numbers with in the sender's window represent frames sent but as yet not acknowledged.
 Whenever a new packet arrives from the network layer, it is given the next highest sequence number, and the upper edge of the window is advanced by one.
 When an acknowledgement comes in, the lower edge is advanced by one.
 In this way the continuously maintains a list of unacknowledged frames.

 Sender

 Receiver

 (a)

 (b)

-- (a) Initially received.

-- (b) After the first frame has been sent

-- c) After the first frame has been
+(a) Initially(b) After the first frame has been sentc) After the first frame has been received.d) After the first acknowledgement has been received.

 PIPELINING